open-edge-insights/eii-core/common/libs/ConfigManager/c/README.md

 By default, this command will install the EIS Config Manager C library into `/usr/local/lib/`.
 On some platforms this is not included in the `LD_LIBRARY_PATH` by default.
-As a result, you must add this directory to you `LD_LIBRARY_PATH`, otherwise you will encounter issues using the EIS Message Bus.
+As a result, you must add this directory to you `LD_LIBRARY_PATH`, otherwise you will encounter issues using the Config Manager.
 This can be accomplished with the following `export`:

 ```sh